mrhalfpintt/100-days-of-code/log.md

 **Thoughts**: I needed to declutter, i have many different sources of information that im using and many different applications.
 I have now shortcutted everything so that i can access all easily and effectively.

+### Day 3: May 12, 2020
+#### Refresh and refocus

+**Today's Progress**: Had to work today for the first time since lockdown.
+Installed some sneeze screens so was worthwhile work.
+When i got back only really looked through one tof the text books.
+Not much porogress

+**Thoughts**: Productive day in 1 sense and defo no in another

+### Day 4: May 13, 2020
+#### Refresh and refocus

+**Today's Progress**: Did quite a lot on my example page.
+Made a lot of comments and will finish the html by tomorrow.
+Will be good to start the css

+**Thoughts**: By doing each elemtn seperately and in all aaspects of it (for example the form tags i am seperateley adding all different types) i have a much better understanding of how they work now.

+### Day 5: May 14, 2020
+#### Refresh and refocus

+**Today's Progress**: Will have the HTML Complete by today and hopefully get into the CSS

+**Thoughts**: By going back and updating this log every day is actually helping keep on track.
+Even if no one else ever looks at it.
+I nknow that this is here.